chrisbrejon/RED-IPP2-OCIO-Config/README.md

 * One may easily add several colorspaces or displays for HDR output if needed (such as "p3_d65_pq")

 # Looks
-* 32 looks from the [ARRI Look Library](https://www.red.com/download/red-creative-lut-kit) have been uploaded
+* 32 looks from the [RED Creative LUT Kit](https://www.red.com/download/red-creative-lut-kit) have been uploaded
 * The use of Looks is highly recommended with RED IPP2
 * To use one of the looks, you need to combine it with a View.
 Like this for instance: